 Tracy Rowell is a teacher of double bass at Oberlin Conservatory and the Cleveland Institute of Music Preparatory Program.
 She is a frequent clinician at such workshops as Peabody Bass works, the Kansas Bass Workshop, and the Institute Francois Rabbath-George Vance Summer Bass Workshop.
 She currently serves as principal bass for CityMusic Cleveland and performs with Apollo’s Fire.
 She is a soloist and chamber musician, having collaborated with Cavani, St. Lawrence, Pacifica, and Parker string quartets.

 Donovan Stokes enjoys a varied career of performing, composing, writing and teaching and has given classes and performed as soloist throughout the U.S., in Mexico, Norway, Italy, England, France and the Czech Republic.
 His solo recording Gadaha garnered two JPF Music Award rankings for Best Album and Best Instrumental Song.
-Described as a musician who “paints primary colours and subtle shades to considerable effect” (The Double Bassist), Stokes is also noted for his “eye-popping display of technical wizardry and showmanship” (Madison Jazz).
+Described as a musician who “paints primary colors and subtle shades to considerable effect” (The Double Bassist), Stokes is also noted for his “eye-popping display of technical wizardry and showmanship” (Madison Jazz).
 A Full Professor at Shenandoah University-Conservatory, he teaches jazz and classical bass and acts as String Chair.
 He is also a slap bass specialist and an expert on the life and music of Rodion Azarkhin.

 "An omnivorous musician, bassist Sam Suggs became Concert Artists Guild’s New Music/New Places Fellow in 2016 and received an award for Extraordinary Creativity at the 2017 Bradetich Foundation International Double Bass Competition for his "brilliant and compelling programming" (The Strad).
 One of Musical America's New Artists of the Month, Sam won first prize at the 2015 International Society of Bassists Competition, performing many of his own compositions.
 He has received commissions from BMI, ISB, and New Morse Code.